 Interviewer: How does this internship relate to your career aspirations?
 Has it informed your goals for the future?

 Karen: I plan to go to law school and am quite interested in international law and cyber law.
 My experience at this office has given me the insight to understand the behind-the-scenes engagement between the United States government and the international community.
 It has not only exposed me to international organizations, but I have also come into contact with US agencies investing in humanitarian affairs.

 Interviewer: What are some of the skills you've utilized and developed the most while being here?

 Karen: A little bit of everything, if I’m honest.
 The UN has challenged me, I have honed my writing and research skills while writing bios and creating reports on events.
 Yet, I have also developed my interpersonal skills when giving report briefings in the office or when meeting diplomats.
 However, I would put more emphasis on the research aspect.
 There is so much to learn about the UN!

 Interviewer: Can you tell us what your work has been like at this organization?

 Karen: It has been great!
 Everyone in the office has been welcoming and eager to help where they can.
 I am kept busy and the staff is receptive to any new projects I may have.
 It has also been a dynamic internship, some days I spend most of my time in the office and other days I’m hardly in the office.
-Being at the UN has certainly changed my perspective to what the UN encapsulates and its role in society.
+Being at the UN has certainly changed my perspective on what the UN encapsulates and its role in society.
 It is a much larger organization than I had ever anticipated.
 The UN and its multiple agencies are everywhere, yet they are very cautious about their involvement in communities.
-There is a lot of background research and analyzing that goes in before a peacekeeping operation or any team is sent to the field.
+There is a lot of background research and analysis that goes in before a peacekeeping operation or any team is sent to the field.

 Interviewer: What kind of advice would you give someone looking for similar internship opportunities?